 Also, here are some articles I think you will like to read on fruits, food, vegetables, and juices shelf life estimates.

-- How long does romaine lettuce last in the fridge?
-This is one veggie that I don’t play with.
+2. How long does romaine lettuce last in the fridge?
 Know how long romaine lettuce lasts in the fridge, freezer, and on the counter.
 How to store celeriac and romaine lettuce to last longer.
-And how to tell if they go bad.

-- How long do radishes last in the fridge?
+3. How long do radishes last in the fridge?
 Know how long these mouth-watering veggies last in the fridge, freezer, and on the counter.
 How to store kale and radishes to last longer.
-And how to tell if kale and radishes go bad.

-- How long do shallots last in the fridge?
+4. How long do shallots last in the fridge?
 Know how long this amazing onion-like veggie lasts in the fridge, freezer, and on the counter.
-How to store olives and shallots to last longer.
-And how to tell if they go bad.

 Conclusion